 This is the story of my patient Kindle.
-When she first came to see me she was 52 years old.
-She had had a long history of PMS and two miscarriages (both signs of low Progesterone).
-At age 48 she had a hysterectomy because she was having heavy menstrual bleeding every 3 weeks due to endometriosis (sign of too much Estradiol (E2) and too little Progesterone) and having lots of cramping and large clots (sign of high Estradiol).
+When she first came to see me Kindle was 52 years old.
+She had a long history of PMS and two miscarriages (both signs of low Progesterone).
+At age 48 she had a hysterectomy because she was having heavy menstrual bleeding every 3 weeks lots of cramping and large clots (a sign of too much Estradiol (E2) and too little Progesterone).

 The hysterectomy did not stop the cramping because it did not correct the hormonal imbalance that caused the problem.
 She still had too much Estradiol and too little Progesterone.
-The endometriosis tissue that remained in her pelvis and abdominal cavity continued to cause cramps but were misdiagnosed as gallbladder attacks, so 14 months after her hysterectomy Kindle’s gallbladder was removed.
+The excessive Estradiol levels had caused Kindle to develop endometriosis that remained in her pelvis and abdominal cavity and continued to cause cramps that were misdiagnosed as gallbladder attacks.
+This led her doctor to cut out Kindle’s Gallbladder 14 months after her hysterectomy.
 During the surgery the doctor noticed something unusual on her ovaries so he referred her back to the Gynecologist to check it out.

 Kindle’s Gynecologist tested her blood for CA125, which is a marker for ovarian cancer and the level was high.
 By now Kindle’s anxiety level was higher than her CA125 and she was scheduled for another surgery 5 months after her gallbladder surgery.
 Both ovaries were removed and sent to the pathologist.
 Fortunately, there was no cancer just endometrial tissue on the ovaries.
 Endometriosis would have caused the heavy bleeding that led to the hysterectomy, the stomach pains and the suspicious looking lesion on the ovaries.
 She didn’t need any of those surgeries, she just needed more Progesterone and less Estradiol, but now Kindle was in surgical menopause